alxm/neonrattle/README.md

-# Neon Rattle
+# Neonrattle

-*Neon Rattle* is a 360-degree snake game for the Gamebuino META.
+*Neonrattle* is a 360-degree snake game for the Gamebuino META.

 ## Install

-Copy the `NeonRattle` folder to your SD card.
+Copy the `Neonrattle` folder to your SD card.

 ## Controls

+* Press A to start moving
-* Move with the dpad left and right
+* Steer with dpad left and right

 ## License